Pjb518/FoundryVTT-Level-Up-Official/README.md

 ![Fancy Compendium Packs Demo](https://github.com/Pjb518/FoundryVTT-Level-Up-Official/blob/main/public/assets/github/system-packs.png)

 ### Condition Tracking
 When you have a token selected on the canvas, we provide an unobtrusive interface for tracking conditions and Active Effects affecting the selected token.
-You can also see a handy summary of the condition's effects by hovering over the icon or removes the condition by right clicking.
+You can also see a handy summary of the condition's effects by hovering over the icon or remove the condition by right clicking.

 ![Conditions Tracker Demo](https://github.com/Pjb518/FoundryVTT-Level-Up-Official/blob/main/public/assets/github/conditions-tracker.png)